MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemBehavior.md

  Set-VSTeamWorkItemBehavior -ProcessTemplate Scrum5 -WorkItemType Impediment -Remove -force

 ```
-This undoes the previous example without pausing for confirmation.
-Note removing the default WorkItem type from the behavior will promote another to be the default.
-To promote a non-default WorkItem type to be the default it must be removed and re-added.
+This undoes the previous example, without pausing for confirmation.
+Note removing the default WorkItem type from the behavior will promote another type to be the default for new WorkItems.
+To explicitly promote a non-default WorkItem type to be the default, it must be removed and re-added.

 ## PARAMETERS

 ### -Confirm